mandeleung/Wheatlo/README.md

 Wheatlo was created by modifying YOLOv3.
 If you are not familiar with YOLOv3, I would recommend Ayoosh Kathuria's tutorial on the subject (https://blog.paperspace.com/how-to-implement-a-yolo-object-detector-in-pytorch/).

 ### Feature Extractor
-Wheatlo's feature extractor has the same structure as Darknet-53, except the final layer has only 2 outputs.
+Wheatlo's feature extractor has the same architecture as Darknet-53, except the final layer has only 2 outputs.
 It is a binary classifier that tells us if an image has wheat heads in it or not.

 ### Detector